nstsvs/nstsvs/README.md

 ## Hi, my name is Anastasia.

 - I'm currently working on pet projects in React.
-- I'm also reading the books ‘Expressive JavaScript’ and ‘Grokai Algorithms’, going through simulators on Hexlet and FreeCodeCamp, trying to solve problems on Codewars.
+- I'm also reading the books ‘Eloquent JavaScript’ and ‘Grokking Algorithms’, trying to solve tasks on Codewars.

 📫 How to contact me: **anveysa@gmail.com or https://t.me/nstsvs**